ezEngine/docs-src/pages/docs/materials/visual-shaders.md

 ### Node Options

+* `Docs`: A documentation string that describes what the node does.
+This text appears as a tooltip when you hover over the node title in the visual shader editor.
+Use `\n` for line breaks to create multi-line descriptions.
+It's highly recommended to provide clear documentation for all custom nodes to improve usability.

+* `Tooltip`: Can be added to individual input and output pins.
+Provides contextual help that appears when hovering over a pin, explaining what the pin represents or expects.
+This helps users understand how to correctly connect and use the node.

 * `NodeType`: Can be `Main`, `Texture` or empty.

   Use `Main` for final output nodes, `Texture` for texture sampling nodes.